VidunderGunder/storyless/apps/feasy/README.md

 1. Wait for it to be released
 2. That's it for now

-## Documentation

-For detailed documentation on installation, configuration, and usage, visit our [documentation page](#).

 ## Contributing

 We welcome contributions to Feasy!
 Create an issue or create a pull request to get our attention.
 For more information, don't see our non-existent [contributing guidelines](#).